- Abel Ferrara

-Abel Ferrara’s Bad Lieutenant broke onto the American independent film scene in 1992, boasting an incredible performance by its star Harvey Keitel and the commercial curiosity expounded by an NC-17 rating.
+Abel Ferrara’s Bad Lieutenant broke into the American independent film scene in 1992, boasting an incredible performance by its star, Harvey Keitel, and the commercial curiosity expounded by an NC-17 rating.
 Ferrara’s exploitation cinema brought him some acclaim with Fear City and Ms. 45, but nothing in his career justified the filmmaker artistically as this film.
-Keitel won an Independent Spirit Award for his performance, and the picture itself has become something of an artistic cult hit.
+Keitel won an Independent Spirit Award for his performance, and the picture itself has become something of a cult hit.
 There’s even a pseudo-sequel due out soon, by Werner Herzog of all directors.

-He goes off to work, where he doesn’t work much at all, rather sweats about his money on the World Series game between The Mets and his favorite, The Dodgers.
+He goes off to work, where he doesn’t work much at all; rather, he sweats about his money on the World Series game between The Mets and his favorite, The Dodgers.
 No matter how many times his team loses, he keeps laying his money down, digging himself in deeper with his bookie.
-The city is filled with crime, some of which he observes complacently while he phones-in his bets.
-He’s winding down after a long-standing addiction to drugs, mostly cocaine and crack and the occasional shot of heroin, but there’s plenty of booze and prostitutes in his daily routine as well.
+The city is filled with crime, some of which he observes complacently while he phones in his bets.
+He’s winding down after a long-standing addiction to drugs, mostly cocaine and crack, and the occasional shot of heroin, but there’s plenty of booze and prostitutes in his daily routine as well.
 Nothing puts his body or soul to rest.
 He seems to writhe with unease—he’s hungry for his next hit, sure, but there’s something more.
-Whatever demons he has chasing him, they’re gaining ground very quickly.
+Whatever demons chase him, they’re gaining ground very quickly.

 Is he beyond redemption?
 That seems to be the question the film asks.
 Given his deplorable behavior and the complete lack of redeeming qualities shown onscreen, the viewer is hardly capable of lending him sympathy or absolution.
 In one scene, this failing junkie detective pulls over two Jersey girls out on the town in their dad’s car; he exploits them in a way best not described within this review.
 In another scene, he breaks up a grocery store robbery; he sends a beat cop off to get the store owner’s statement and meanwhile robs the thieves of their loot.
 But his redemption rests in the heart of a nun, who is raped by two goons and refuses to name them because she has forgiven them.